-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Analyze and direct the allocation of materials, supplies, and products
+Analyze and direct the allocation of materials, supplies, and products

-- Evaluate market dynamics and insights to improve and forecast operational performance
+Evaluate market dynamics and insights to improve and forecast operational performance

-- Develop business relationships with suppliers and clients
+Develop business relationships with suppliers and clients

-- Design strategies to minimize the cost or time required to store and transport goods
+Design strategies to minimize the cost or time required to store and transport goods

 Review logistical systems, and identify and recommend areas for improvement

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in business, systems engineering, or supply chain management.

 Aptitude for counting and inventory management